begeekmyfriend/yasea/README.md

 RTMP.
 Moreover, hard encoding produces less CPU overhead than software does.
 And the code does not depend on any native library.

 You may watch the live broadcast at [srs.net](http://www.ossrs.net/players/srs_player.html).
-Note to change the URL yourself.
+Remember to modify the URL by yourself.
 Have fun!

+**Note**, if you feel high lantancy, it might be the frame cache of the player.
+So you need to open the player first and then publish to see the effect.